 When an employee’ position type changes due to reclassification, FLSA, etc., how does the performance evaluation proceed?

 Step 6 in the evaluation process is “Employee Signs Off on Evaluation”.
 This is where you “acknowledge” that you and your supervisor have met and discussed the evaluation.
-In the step, you as the employee will have one of two options to select.
+You can make a comment in the box such as

-You can also enter comments in the comment box.
 PLEASE NOTE: Selecting the “acknowledge” button does not mean you agree with the evaluation of your work performance.
-Disagreement may be documented in the comments field as well as selecting the option, “I have reviewed my evaluation with my supervisor, and I do not agree with this performance assessment.”
+Disagreement may be documented in the comments field.
+You can then contact your departmental Director or VP to discuss further.

 Yes.
 Throughout the evaluation steps, there is a feature called Progress Notes.
 This allows you to add notes and attachments and store within the system.
 This is located in the top toolbar of the employee portal.